flyCouch/GrrrFinder/README.md

 It's a bit of humor and an educating project.

-Watch out for those Grrs!
+Watch out for those Grrrs!

 This will help you find them before they find you.